edwphysics/level-sensor/README.md

 4. Vena Contracta
 5. Discharge Coefficient

 We used an original Mathematica script to read and plot in real time the Arduino data recollected from the sensors.
+In the slides.pdf attatched document you can find a more detailed description of the project, and the analysis of our results (this analysis is also found on the AnalysisReulsts.nb Mathematic netebook.).